More about certificates

 Focused graduate education in subjects most requested by the social work community.

-If you want recognized expertise in a particular area – but don't necessarily want to pursue an MSW – then certificates might be a good solution for you.
+If you hold a BSW and want recognized expertise in a particular area – but don't necessarily want to pursue an MSW – then certificates might be a good solution for you.

 Certificates provide flexibility in how you pay for your education as well as when you take courses.
 Certificates are offered online, over eight months.
-If this year looks to be very busy with life and work events, then look to take a certificate another year.
-This approach also allows you more time to pay for your education.
+The course load is full time; if this year looks to be very busy with life and work events, then look to take a certificate another year.

-Even though certificates are offered online, most require up to four, in-person, residencies at one of our Alberta campus locations.
+Even though certificates are offered online, most require up to two in-person residencies at our Calgary or Edmonton campus locations.
 These residencies provide opportunities to build and practice your skills and apply the theory you've learned.

 Certificates also provide a flexible way to ladder into a Master of Social Work degree.
-To do this, you'll have to complete two certificates - in Advanced Social Work and Clinical Social Work Practice.
-This means that you'll have to make three applications.
-You apply for each certificate, then you apply to enter the MSW program.
-It's important to note that applying to the MSW is competitive and each applicant is evaluated independently.
-Completing two certificates doesn't guarantee entry.
-So if an MSW is your primary goal you might want to consider applying directly to the program.
+To do this, you'll have to complete two certificates: one in Advanced Social Work Practice and a second in Clinical Social Work Practice, International & Community Development, or Leadership in the Human Services.
+However, completing two certificates doesn't guarantee entry.
+If an MSW is your primary goal, you may want to consider applying directly to the program.